 To date, we have financed our operations primarily through the sale of equity securities and convertible debt, proceeds from the Merger and related PIPE Financing, borrowings under loan facilities and, to a lesser extent, through grants from governmental and other agencies.
 Since our inception, we have incurred significant operating losses and negative cash flows.
-As of December 31, 2021 and 2020, we had an accumulated deficit of \$414.6 million and \$388.1 million, respectively.
+As of December 31, 2022 and 2021, we had an accumulated deficit of \$426.5 million and \$414.6 million, respectively.

-As of December 31, 2021 and 2020, we had cash and cash equivalents and short-term investments of \$225.5 million and \$39.9 million, respectively.
+As of December 31, 2022 and 2021, we had cash and cash equivalents and short-term investments of \$151.9 million and \$225.5 million, respectively.
 We believe our cash and cash equivalents and short-term investments will be sufficient to fund operations, including clinical trial expenses and capital expenditure requirements for at least 12 months from the date of this Annual Report on Form 10-K. See Note 1 to our accompanying consolidated financial statements contained in Part II, Item 8 of this Annual Report on Form 10-K for additional information on our assessment.
 We believe that our longer-term working capital, planned research and development, capital expenditures and other general corporate funding requirements will be satisfied through the sale of equity, debt, borrowings under credit facilities or through potential collaborations with other companies, other strategic transactions or government or other grants.
-Our liquidity plans are subject to a number of risks and uncertainties, including those described in the sections entitled "Forward-Looking Statements" and "Risk Factors."
+Our liquidity plans are subject to a number of risks and uncertainties, including those described in the sections of this Annual Report on Form 10-K titled "Forward-Looking Statements" and "Risk Factors."

-As of December 31, 2021 and 2020, we had working capital of \$218.3 million and \$30.2 million, respectively.
-As of December 31, 2021, we have \$30.0 million outstanding principal and \$20.0 million of contingent borrowing capacity under our Loan Agreement as defined below.
+As of December 31, 2022 and 2021, we had working capital of \$134.6 million and \$218.3 million, respectively.
+As of December 31, 2022, we had \$30.0 million outstanding principal and \$20.0 million of contingent borrowing capacity under our Loan Agreement (as defined below).
 We do not currently have any committed external source of funds beyond the Loan Agreement.